 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Company's use of water, land and air, and is the first annual report by the Council for the Company, since the transfer from Contact Energy Ltd.
+This report discusses the environmental effects of the Company's use of water, land and air, and is the second annual report by the Council in relation to the Company owned and operated AGS site.

-1.2 Structure of this report
+1.1.2 Structure of this report